seud0nym/tch-gui-unhide/utilities/README.md

                     either to an attached USB device, or /tmp if no USB is detected.
-                    - If 'filename' ends in .rbi or .bin, it will be flashed into the booted bank ($BOOTED)
+                    - If 'filename' ends in .rbi or .bin, it will be flashed into the booted bank
-                    - If 'filename' ends with .pkgtb, the firmware will be flashed into the passive bank ($NOT_BOOTED) usng the sysupgrade facility (root access will be preserved) and banks will be switched on reboot.
+                    - If 'filename' ends with .pkgtb, the firmware will be flashed into the passive bank using sysupgrade (root access will be preserved) and banks will be switched on reboot.

 Options:
  -b               Make a full backup of your configuration from /overlay